olumpeter/web-projects/14-inline-quotation-example/README.md

 # Inline quotation example

 Inline quotation works exactly the same way as blockquote.
-The only difference is that it uses /<q/> HTML element whereas blockquote uses /<blockquote/> HTML element
+The only difference is that it uses &lt;q&gt; HTML element whereas blockquote uses &lt;blockquote&gt; HTML element

 Browsers by default render inline quotation as normal text put in quotes to indicate a quotation.